shrikitamir/petadoption/README.md

 # PetPalace

-This project is a Pet Shelter website.
+This project is a Pet Shelter App made by Tamir Shriki.

 ## Description